-Garry has been volunteering for 34 years with various community groups including 23 years with Redlands Netball Association holding various executive positions.
-Garry is experienced in risk assessment and governance.
+Garry has been volunteering for 35 years with various community groups including 24 years with Redlands Netball Association holding various executive positions.
+Garry is experienced in workplace health and safety, risk assessment and governance, people management and fairness and diversity.